thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/transpiling/README.md

 * Create a new node project using npm init
 * Install packages locally
 * Use babel to compile code from ES6 to ES5
+* EXAMPLES are gven as a guide - but think about what you need to create - do not copy/paste code verbatim.

 ### Estimated Completion Time
 30 minutes